Rigo-codes/aisd-jse-02-js-variables/README.md

 ## 4. **Explore `let` in Action**
 Let's modify the `age` variable declared with `let` and observe the behavior of `const`:

-- [ ] In your `index.js` file, change the value of the `age` variable to 2000 by by creating a new line that reassigns the variable, rather than modifying the original line where it is declared.
+- [ x] In your `index.js` file, change the value of the `age` variable to 2000 by by creating a new line that reassigns the variable, rather than modifying the original line where it is declared.
 Add the following to your code:

 ```js
 // Modify let variable